TaskarCenterAtUW/GTFS-Pathways-Editor/README.md

 # GTFS-Pathways-Editor
-Editing pathways in a way similar to OSM editing.
+Editing pathways in a way similar to OSM editing